marieotsuka/webtype-spring2021/content/syllabus.md

 ### Readings
 Readings will be dispersed throughout the semester to inform and contextualize our work with each project.
 Be prepared to respond, raise questions, and discuss the text during class.

-### Discussion
+### Presentation & Discussion
 In addition to reading discussions and class critiques, we will have a weekly *show & tell* to share an interesting website or two we’ve each come across over the past week.

-Each student is also responsible for preparing a *presentation* on a designer / artist using the browser as an expressive medium.
+Each student is also responsible for preparing a 15min *presentation* on a designer / artist using the browser as an expressive medium.
 View [this list]() to start.

+### Exercises
+Technical exercises, both in and outside of class, will strengthen our coding skills to build robust web pages and enhance our expressive capacity on the web.
+(Projects are longer term assignments we will crit during class, whereas exercises are shorter tasks that will familiarize you with a technical concept.)

+### Online Tutorials
+Web tutorials, such as on Codecademy, will help supplement the technical instruction.

 ## Policies
 ### Attendance
 You are expected attend every class, on time and prepared.
 If you must miss a class, please notify me as soon as possible.
-If you miss a class, you are responsible to make up for any missed material by working with classmates and/or attending office hours.
+You are responsible to make up for any missed material by working with classmates and/or attending office hours before the next class.
 Three or more absences will result in a failing grade.
-Three arrivals later than 15 minutes is equivalent to an absence.  and are responsible for making up any missed assignments by the next class.
+Three arrivals later than 15 minutes is equivalent to an absence.
 See also: [RISD’s Attendance Policy](https://policies.risd.edu/academic/class-attendance/)

 ### Grading
 * 70% Execution of projects and supporting exercises
-* 20% Participation in critiques, class discussions, readings, and shares
+* 25% Participation in critiques, class discussions, readings, and shares
-* 10% Student presentation
+* 5% Student presentation

 ### Evaluation Critera
 <div id="eval" markdown="1">